3PTelephant/jiaqi_jiangcs/content/project/CooperativeControl.md

 # Project summary to display on homepage.
 summary = """
- We proposed a complete solution for autonomous landing of a low-cost quadrotor on a moving platform is presented <br>
+ We proposed a complete solution for autonomous landing of a low-cost quadrotor on a moving platform <br>
  1).
-[Aerial Survillence System with Multiple UAVs] 2).
+[Aerial Survillence System with Multiple UAVs]

+ 2).
 [Cooperative Ground Target Tracking]

  """